- The oldest optical body in the world

-- A community of people focused on supporting the Craft, the City of London and Charity
+- A living and lively Community of people, supporting the Craft of eye health, the City of London and Charity

-- An open Company: membership is open to all professionals who share our aims
+- An open Company.
+Membership is open to all who share our aims, regardless of gender, occupation, race, religion, nationality or background

-- The body from which both the College of Optometrists and the Association of British Dispensing Opticians originated
+- A principal founder of the College of Optometrists and the Association of British Dispensing Opticians

-- A supporter of academic research, with Gold, Silver and Bronze medals acknowledging the contribution of research to the improvement of eye health and the prevention and treatment of vision impairment
+- A supporter of academic research.
+Our Gold, Silver and Bronze medals recognise research which has a significant impact on the improvement of eye health and the prevention and treatment of vision impairment

 - A body which encourages firm friendships, based on common values